jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/Accenture-Cyber-Threat-Intelligence-Report-2021.md

 short\-term effects comparable to an OT infection.
+OT shutdowns, even if preventive, may become more common in future attacks against OT\-dependent organizations.49 50
+15
-OT shutdowns, even if preventive, may become more common in future attacks against OT\-dependent organizations.49 502021 Cyber Threat Intelligence Report15Information is easy to buy and even easier to useSince the beginning of 2021, Accenture CTI observed a slight but noticeable increase in threat actors selling malware logs, which constitute data derived from information stealer malware.51 Information stealers can collect and log a wide range of sensitive system, user and business information, such as the following:System informationWeb browser bookmarksWeb session cookiesLogin credentials (websites,Remote Desktop Protocol (RDP), Secure Shell Protocol (SSH))Payment card dataCryptocurrency wallet addressesA threat actor can use malware logs to masquerade as a legitimate network user and avoid detection, gaining initial access to a victim system by using valid credentials.
+2021 Cyber Threat Intelligence Report
+Information is easy to buy and even easier to use Since the beginning of 2021, Accenture CTI observed a slight but noticeable increase in threat actors selling malware logs, which constitute data derived from information stealer malware.51 Information stealers can collect and log a wide range of sensitive system, user and business information, such as the following:
+System information
+Web browser bookmarks
+Web session cookies
+Login credentials (websites,
+Remote Desktop Protocol (RDP),
+Secure Shell Protocol (SSH))
+Payment card data
+Cryptocurrency wallet addresses
+A threat actor can use malware logs to masquerade as a legitimate network user and avoid detection, gaining initial access to a victim system by using valid credentials.